-- (a) Successfully complete 18 course credits, or the equivalent, at the graduate level selected in consultation with the supervisory committee.
+- a) Successfully complete 18 course credits, or the equivalent, at the graduate level selected in consultation with the supervisory committee.
 Typically students take 3.0 credits in each of their three disciplines and 3.0 credits in a research methodology course if doing research involving human subjects for their thesis.
-In certain cases one of these courses may be a directed reading course. - (b) Six of the eighteen credits are the program's compulsory Interdisciplinary Studies 5000 6.0: Seminar in Interdisciplinary Studies.
-Through automatic enrollment in this course, students are expected to participate in regular discussions on their specific areas of study with their supervisory committees.
-These discussions serve the function of an interdisciplinary seminar, and are graded as a regular course. - (c) Normally all students enrolled in the program must meet with their supervisors at least once a month and with the full supervisory committee at least once each term.
+In certain cases one of these courses may be a directed reading course. - b) Six of the 18 course credits are the program's compulsory Interdisciplinary Studies 5000 6.0: Seminar in Interdisciplinary Studies.
+Through enrollment in this course, students are expected to participate in regular discussions on their specific areas of study with their supervisory committees.
+These discussions serve the function of an interdisciplinary seminar, and are graded as a regular course.